Mind Lab Pro Review [2024]

 Except for vitamin B6, vitamin B12, and lion’s mane mushroom, all of Mind Lab Pro’s ingredients are under-dosed.

 While its dosage information looks slim at first glance, Mind Lab Pro is one of the only nootropics that outright suggests that you take more than one serving at a time.
 One serving contains two capsules, but you can take between two and four capsules daily.
-This is likely because of their under-dosing strategy; doubling up brings most of these doses closer to the optimal range used in research.
+This is likely because of the company’s under-dosing strategy; doubling up brings most of these doses closer to the optimal range used in research.
 Using lower doses of its ingredients improves Mind Lab Pro’s safety profile, making it safer for more people to try and allowing new nootropic users to ease into its effects.
-It also means you may not feel much at all (or have to purchase multiple bottles per month).
+It also means you may not feel much at all (or have to purchase multiple bottles per month, reducing the convenience and raising the overall cost of the supplement).

 Previous Mind Lab Pro formulas